Lascaux caves, Dordogne visitors guide

 A copy of the caves was created nearby so that visitors to Lascaux could still appreciate the caves.
 Known as Lascaux II, the 'reproduction' caves are a copy of most of the prehistoric paintings contained in the original Lascaux caves, 200 metres away.
 As far as possible the same materials - natural pigments etc - and techniques have been used for the copies as for the originals.

 Ongoing attempts to restore and preserve the original paintings continue, as they have for decades, but it seems unlikely the original Lascaux paintings will be open to the public anytime soon, and probably never.
 The original cave is now a hermetically sealed environment where none but a few scientists can enter, and is a UNESCO World heritage site.

 Note: I heard recently that the copies themselves are also now in danger - perhaps not surprising as they were made using the same techniques as the originals.

 Lascaux II caves are open all year except January - mid-February, closed Mondays in low season.

-Entrance charge (2009) 8.50 euros (5.50 euros for children 6-12).
+Entrance charge about 9 euros (60 euros for children 6-12).
 Tickets available on site, although there is frequently a queue to enter, especially in summer.

 Combined tickets are also available that include entrance to other caves in the Vezeze Valley.